 Potassium supplements or potassium-sparing diuretics: Using phosphorus supplements along with potassium supplements or potassium-sparing diuretics may result in too much potassium in the blood (hyperkalemia).
 Hyperkalemia can be a serious problem, resulting in life threatening heart rhythm abnormalities (arrhythmias).
 Potassium-sparing diuretics include:

 - Triamterene (Dyrenium)

-ACE inhibitors (blood pressure medication) -- Drugs called angiotensin converting enzyme (ACE) inhibitors, used to treat high blood pressure, may lower phosphorus levels.
-They include:
+ACE inhibitors (blood pressure medication): Angiotensin converting enzyme (ACE) inhibitors, used to treat high blood pressure, may lower phosphorus levels.
+These include:

 - Benazepril (Lotensin)

 - Fosinopril (Monopril)